Key Takeaways:

 Alcohol and IBS are not always directly related.
 It is not clear whether alcohol can induce IBS in someone not previously diagnosed.
 People who opt to avoid alcohol find their symptoms will improve over time.

-Examples of alcohol and IBS complications:
+Examples of IBS and alcohol complications:

 - Aggravate Existing IBS – alcohol consumption can worsen symptoms of pain or discomfort in the digestive tract.